 Losing weight (and keeping it off) is a really important part of managing diabetes, and exercise helps with both physical and mental health.
 Studies show sugar levels and cardiovascular risk can be improved with a consistent combination of aerobic (such as swimming) and strength (such as weight) training.

 For simplicity, some exercise is better than none.
 Here are some of my patients’ good habits that don’t require expensive gym memberships:

-- brisk walk with the dog for 45–60 minutes every evening after dinner
+- take a brisk walk every evening after dinner for 45–60 minutes

 If you’re taking insulin or the sulphonylurea group of medications, speak to your healthcare professional about doing prolonged or vigorous physical activity.